puppetlabs/dropsonde/README.md

 # Dropsonde

-A simple telemetry probe for gathering information about Puppet infrastructures.
+A simple telemetry probe for gathering non-identifiable information about Puppet infrastructures.

 ## Overview